-Retinoids are among the most researched and recommended skincare ingredients for acne and anti-aging—and they can help complement the results achieved with professional office-based procedures.
+Retinoids are among the most researched and recommended skincare ingredients for acne and are favored by dermatologist for their anti-aging benefits—they can also help complement the results achieved with professional office-based procedures.

 Retinoids are a family of skincare ingredients that have been clinically proven to promote cellular turnover, stimulate the skin’s natural production of collagen and elastin, and reduce the appearance of dark spots and discoloration.
-Effective for minimizing acne as well as improving visible signs of aging such as fine lines, wrinkles, and sun damage, retinoids offer myriad benefits for the skin.
+They are effective for minimizing acne and have been shown to improve visible signs of aging such as fine lines, wrinkles, and sun damage.

-Retinoids can be beneficial for anyone concerned about visible signs of aging such as fine lines, wrinkles, discoloration, and sun damage, as well as those who experience acne.
+Retinoids are recommended by physicians for anyone concerned about visible signs of aging such as fine lines, wrinkles, discoloration, and sun damage, as well as those who experience acne.

 Retinoids have several effects on the skin.
 Topical retinoids have been proven to increase the collagen production in skin to help smooth the appearance of fine lines and wrinkles1 associated with sun damage, and the increase in skin-cell turnover can improve the look of discoloration.
 The boost in the skin’s natural exfoliation that results from on-going use of retinoids can also help prevent pores from becoming clogged with dead skin cells, which plays a role in minimizing the formation of acne.2